stefanmiroslav6/espeakers-test/README.md

 To run this app, run the following commands:

-- npm install -g webpack (sudo may be required)
+- npm install -g webpack (sudo may be required depending on environment)
 - npm install
 - npm start